openanalytics/shinyproxy-rstudio-ide-demo/README.md

 sudo docker build -t openanalytics/shinyproxy-rstudio-ide-demo:1.4.1106__4.0.4 .
 ```

-Note that for deployment on ShinyProxy the environment variables `DISABLE_AUTH` must be set to `true` and `WWW_ROOT_PATH` to the path of the application, finally the port of the container must be configured to 8787,
+Note that for deployment on ShinyProxy the environment variables `DISABLE_AUTH` must be set to `true` and `WWW_ROOT_PATH` to the path of the application, finally the port of the container must be configured to 8787, e.g.:

 ```
 specs: